All Saints Parish, Newcastle upon Tyne

 Church opening times:

-Saint Bede’s Church, Denton Burn will be open for an hour of private prayer each Wednesday at 10am and Sunday at 10.30am.
+Saint Bede’s Church, Denton Burn will be open for an hour of private prayer each Wednesday at 10am.

 There is now no age restriction for those who wish to volunteer.
 However, if you are pregnant or have underlying health conditions, unfortunately we are unable to accept your help at this time.